curtlymartin/Excel/Curt's Excel Macros.md

     ActiveWorkbook.Save
 End Sub
 ```

-### This one needs to be placed in [personal.xslb] VBA [This Workbook] and change the letters to whatever may suit you best.
+### This one needs to be placed in [personal.xslb] VBA [This Workbook] and change the letters to whatever may suit you best

 ![VBA](https://github.com/curtlymartin/Excel/blob/master/11_43_15_Microsoft%20Visual%20Basic%20for%20Applications%20-%20PERSONAL.XLSB%20-%20%5BThisWorkbook%20(Code)%5D_000119.png "Where to paste in personal.xslb VBA")